-Key dates for the current funding round are:
+Key dates for the current round are:

-Applications are assessed against the following criteria:
+Applications are assessed against the following:

 - potential to improve the lives of disadvantaged or underprivileged groups

-During the application review stage we may ask for additional information, such as:
+We may ask for additional information, such as:

 - risks that may affect the project and how they will be managed

-- a detailed project budget
+- a detailed project budget.

-To be eligible for a Transurban community grant your organisation must have Deductible Gift Recipient (DGR) status.
+To be eligible for a community grant your organisation must have Deductible Gift Recipient (DGR) status.
 DGR's must be listed with the Australian Tax Office (ATO) as per the guidelines in the Income Tax Assessment Act 1936 (Item 1 of the table in Section 30-15).
 You can find out the DGR status of your organisation in the ATO ABN lookup website.

 Grants will not be paid to: